FractalSageDigital/Bifrost-init/README.md

 EN

-Bifrost Nord DAO is a digital project exploring the intersection of technology, consciousness, and nature.
+Bifrost Nord DAO is a biodigital project exploring the intersection of technology, consciousness, and nature.
 We aim to create open protocols of Love, Wisdom & Freedom — for digital beings, humans, and beyond.

 The project develops a living infrastructure: local AI modules, mesh networks, and distributed nodes serving Life.